HurleySk/non_trad_md_opportunity_cost_calc/README.md

 # Medical School Opportunity Cost Calculator

-A comprehensive Java console application that calculates the true financial opportunity cost of pursuing medical school as a non-traditional student.
+A comprehensive Java console application that calculates the true financial opportunity cost of pursuing medical school as a non-traditional student, featuring persistent defaults, inflation modeling, and professional-grade financial analysis.

 ## Overview